 Health and Social Care Integration

 Integration means delivering Social Care in a better way in the future.
-Over the coming years, GPs, hospitals, health workers, social care staff and others will increasingly work side-by-side to share information and take a much more co-ordinated approach to the way social care services are delivered.
+GPs, hospitals, health workers, social care staff and others will increasingly work side-by-side to share information and take a much more co-ordinated approach to the way social care services are delivered.

 What is integration?

-Integration means that by co-ordinating the way in which we deliver Health & Social Care services; NHS Tayside, Perth & Kinross Council and our partners (voluntary and independent service providers) can develop better, more responsive and far more sustainable care models now and for the future.
+Integration means that by co-ordinating the way in which we deliver Health & Social Care services; NHS Tayside, Perth & Kinross Council and our partners (voluntary and independent service providers) are developing better, more responsive and far more sustainable care models now and for the future.

 This is about working together not just as care providers but also including the views and ambitions of care users, their families and carers.
 Only with this approach can we successfully improve our service in the ways people want.

-Why are health and social care services integrating?
+Why are health and social care services now integrated?